 - 1/8 teaspoon ground nutmeg, optional

 - Preheat oven to 350°.
-In a small bowl, combine butter, minced rosemary, orange peel and 1/8 teaspoon pepper.
+In a small bowl, combine butter, minced rosemary, orange zest and 1/8 teaspoon pepper.
 With fingers, carefully loosen skin from the chicken; rub butter mixture under the skin.
 Brush chicken with orange juice.
 Sprinkle salt and remaining pepper over chicken and inside cavity.

 - Place one onion and half of the apple inside the cavity.
 Tuck wings under chicken; tie drumsticks together.
 Place breast side up on a rack in a roasting pan.
 Arrange carrot, celery, thyme, parsley, bay leaves, rosemary sprig and remaining onion and apple around chicken.
 Pour wine into pan.